jillesvangurp/kmp-template/README.md

 # JsonDsl

-This is an opinionated template for creating kotlin multi platform library projects.
+This is an **opinionated** template for creating kotlin multi platform library projects.

 This works for me and might help you bootstrap your kotlin projects.

 ## Batteries included

 My goal with this is to waste less time setting up new projects.
-Kotlin multiplatform can be a bit fiddly to get going with and there are a lot of things that I want to add to projects.
+Kotlin multiplatform can be a bit fiddly/challenging to get going with and there are a lot of things that I want to add to projects.
 This gets me there with minimal fiddling.

 - Gradle wrapper with recent version of gradle & kts dialect
 - [ktfmt](https://github.com/facebook/ktfmt) - Code style is enforced with ktfmt.
 A matching .editorconfig is included.
 The style is Kotlin's [official style](kotlinlang.org/docs/coding-conventions.html).
 Tip, configure your IDE to format on save.